wrsturgeon/linear-core/README.md

 - **Application** of one term to another.
 - A dependent **function type**, written `forall` in general or `->` in non-dependent settings.
 - **Case** analysis: a pattern, a term if the pattern matches, and another term if it doesn't.
-- The type of **propositions**.
-- The **type of types**.
-(Type-in-type: not recommended for theorem provers.)

-Most of this is standard, but two notable characteristics differ from standard programming languages:
-- Match statements do not come packaged with their scrutinee.
+Most of this is standard, but the main difference from standard languages is that _match statements do not come packaged with their scrutinee_.
 In most languages, you'll see `match x with ...` or `match x { ...`.
 The interal AST doesn't follow that representation: instead, match statements are represented as an application of a standalone match statement to separate scrutinee.
 That is, with a syntax as close to the AST as possible, these statements might look like `(match ...) x`.
-- The last kind of AST node, called `Err`, instructs the type system to check that a region cannot be reached.
-  For example, many languages support exhaustive match statements.
-These statements can desugar to nested case analyses whose final alternate term is `Err`, and the type system will check that at least one pattern will match.